TapiocaFox/Daijishou/README.md

  - Android platform
  - Better GDI format support
  - Background music
- - A action for deleting ROMs that are not present in the filesystem in settings
+ - An action for deleting ROMs that are not present in the filesystem in settings
  - Sync all platforms